Computation of lattice isomorphisms and the integral matrix similarity problem: Complexity of algorithms related to orders and their lattices

 \begin{corollary} There exists a probabilistic polynomial-time algorithm that given $A$, $\Lambda$ and $\mathfrak{p}$ as above and $\Lambda$-lattices $X$ and $Y$, decides whether $X_\mathfrak{p}$ and $Y_\mathfrak{p}$ are isomorphic as $\Lambda_{\mathfrak{p}}$-lattices, and if so, returns $f \in \Hom_\Lambda(X, Y)$ such that the localisation $f_{\mathfrak{p}} \colon X_\mathfrak{p} \to Y_\mathfrak{p}$ is an isomorphism. \end{corollary}

 \begin{proof} We use Proposition~\ref{prop:local_freeness} together with the reduction to the free rank $1$ case given by Proposition~\ref{prop:hom-free-over-end}.
-Both $\End_{\Lambda}(Y)$ and $\Hom_{\Lambda}(X, Y)$ can be determined as described in \cite[\S 7.3]{MR4136552} using pseudo-Hermite normal form and pseudo-Smith normal form computations, which are probabilistic polynomial time by~\cite{Biasse2016}.
+Both $\End_{\Lambda}(Y)$ and $\Hom_{\Lambda}(X, Y)$ can be determined as described in \cite[\S 7.3]{MR4136552} using pseudo-Hermite normal form and pseudo-Smith normal form computations, which are probabilistic polynomial time by~\cite[Theorem~34, Proposition~43]{Biasse2016}.
 Using Proposition~\ref{prop:local_freeness} one can determine in probabilistic polynomial time whether the $(\End_\Lambda(Y))_\mathfrak{p}$-lattice $(\Hom_\Lambda(X, Y))_\mathfrak{p}$ is free of rank $1$.
 If not, then $X_\mathfrak{p}$ and $Y_\mathfrak{p}$ are not isomorphic over $\Lambda_{\mathfrak{p}}$.
 If so, then the algorithm returns a free generator $f \in \Hom_\Lambda(X, Y)$ of $(\Hom_\Lambda(X, Y))_\mathfrak{p}$ over $(\End_\Lambda(Y))_\mathfrak{p}$.
 Then $X_\mathfrak{p} \cong Y_\mathfrak{p}$ over $\Lambda_{\mathfrak{p}}$ if and only if the localisation $f_{\mathfrak{p}} \colon X_\mathfrak{p} \to Y_\mathfrak{p}$ is an isomorphism. \end{proof}

-\begin{remark} Given two $\Lambda$-lattices $X$ and $Y$, Corollary~\ref{cor:local_freeness} can be used to decide if $X$ and $Y$ are in the same genus, that is, whether $X_{\mathfrak{p}}$ and $Y_{\mathfrak{p}}$ are are isomorphic $\Lambda_{\mathfrak{p}}$-lattices for every non-zero prime ideal $\mathfrak{p}$ of $\calO$.
-By \cite{MR1809971} there is a polynomial-time algorithm that decides whether $KX$ and $KY$ are isomorphic as $A$-modules, and if so, computes an isomorphism; hence the problem reduces to the case $KX = KY$.
-In this situation, $X$ and $Y$ are in the same genus if and only if $X_\mathfrak{p}$ and $Y_\mathfrak{p}$ are isomorphic $\Lambda_{\mathfrak{p}}$-lattices for the finitely many prime ideals $\mathfrak{p}$ dividing the (generalised) module index $[X : Y]_\calO$ (see \cite[\S 3]{Frohlich1967}).
-Hence checking whether $X$ and $Y$ are in the same genus is polynomial-time reducible to the factorisation of $[X : Y]_{\calO}$. \end{remark}
+\begin{remark} Given two $\Lambda$-lattices $X$ and $Y$, Corollary~\ref{cor:local_freeness} can be used to decide if $X$ and $Y$ are in the same genus, that is, whether $X_{\mathfrak{p}}$ and $Y_{\mathfrak{p}}$ are isomorphic $\Lambda_{\mathfrak{p}}$-lattices for every nonzero prime ideal $\mathfrak{p}$ of $\calO$.
+Note that a necessary condition is that $KX$ and $KY$ are isomorphic as $A$-modules.
+By \cite[Corollary 3]{MR1809971} there is a polynomial-time algorithm that decides whether $KX$ and $KY$ are isomorphic as $A$-modules, and if so, computes an isomorphism; hence the problem reduces to the case $KX = KY$.
+In this situation, $X$ and $Y$ are in the same genus if and only if $X_\mathfrak{p}$ and $Y_\mathfrak{p}$ are isomorphic $\Lambda_{\mathfrak{p}}$-lattices for the finitely many prime ideals $\mathfrak{p}$ dividing the module index $[X : Y]_\calO$ (see \cite[\S 3]{Frohlich1967}).
+Hence checking whether $X$ and $Y$ are in the same genus is polynomial-time reducible to $\pfactor([X : Y]_{\calO})$. \end{remark}